NORA0120 – Intermediate Norwegian, Level II

 Application form, deadline and requirements for special examination arrangements.

-Students who need a specially adapted exam must submit a Request for Special Examination Form along with medical documentation to NORA by September 1 for the autumn semester and February 1 for the spring semester.
+Students who need special accommodations for their exam must submit a Request for Special Examination Form along with medical documentation to NORA by September 1 for the autumn semester and February 1 for the spring semester.

 Evaluation